 At the top of the high protein snacks list is the cottage cheese.
 This healthy snack has long been considered a dieter’s staple.
 A cup of cottage cheese has about 20-30 g of protein and about 5-10 grams of fat.
 Add some fresh fruit to the cheese and you already have a high protein – high fiber healthy snack.
 If you need to gain weight you can substitute the cottage cheese with some hard cheese that has higher content of fat.

-With its high protein content and low fat content, beef jerky is the perfect high protein food.
+With its high protein content and low fat content, beef jerky is the perfect high protein snack.
 Only 50 grams of beef jerky can contain up to 18 grams of protein, 4 grams of fat and 4 grams of carbohydrates.
 Look for beef jerky that is sold in health stores because of the lower content of salt in it.

 Nuts and seeds